 I also recommend you to go to Kleine Scheidegg instead of Jungfrau which is less touristic ;)...

-If you are not a fan of big cities then skip Zurich & Geneva, because small cities are more interesting about 6 years ago
+If you are not a fan of big cities then skip Zurich & Geneva, because small cities are more interesting over 6 years ago